Cleod9/post-scriptum/README.md

 ## Advanced Usage ##

-There are additional functions inside the EasyPromise objects that you can use that grant you additional flexibility in your callback flow.
+There are additional functions from the EasyPromise object prototype that you can use which grant you additional flexibility in your callback flow.
 See below:

-- `EasyPromise.prototype.parent`- A reference to the parent EasyPromise object.
+- `parent`- A reference to the parent EasyPromise object.

-- `EasyPromise.prototype.children` - An object with key-value pairs mapping child EasyPromise names to their definitions.
+- `children` - An object with key-value pairs mapping child EasyPromise names to their definitions.
 When using `then()` the key will always be `default` to identify the child.
 This is a helpful property to use if you have modified the binding of your callback, and want to pass the promise object as an additional argument from the preceeding callback via `proceedWith()` (see more below).

-- `EasyPromise.prototype.options` - An object containing the options for the EasyPromise object.
+- `options` - An object containing the options for the EasyPromise object.
 Modify this through `config()` for ease of use.
 The available options are below
 	- `asyncContext` - *See abind() function, same behavior*
 	- `callbackContext` - *See cbind() function, same behavior*
 	- `prependArgs` - Array of arguments to prepend to the promise's callback functions.
 (A bit redundant to use through `config()`, use via `proceedWith()` instead)

-- `EasyPromise.prototype.config(options)` - A chainable method to modify the options object for the EasyPromise object.
+- `config(options)` - A chainable method to modify the options object for the EasyPromise object.

-- `EasyPromise.prototype.abind(context)` - Provide a context to bind to the asynchronous function call.
+- `abind(context)` - Provide a context to bind to the asynchronous function call.
 Useful when the function call you want to use needs a specific context (e.g. node-mysql's `connection` object).
 Note that this is a shortcut for `config({ asyncContext: context })`

-- `EasyPromise.prototype.cbind(context)` - Provide a context to bind to the callback function.
+- `cbind(context)` - Provide a context to bind to the callback function.
 Most often than not, callbacks won't care about a specific context.
 But if you don't want the callback to be bound to the EasyPromise object itself, simply set it here.
 Keep in mind that this will prevent you from using `this.proceed()` in your EasyPromise chain, so you would need to store the value of that EasyPromise object outside the scope of the callbacks or pass it down with clever use of `proceedWith()`.
 Note that this is a shortcut for `config({ callbackContext: context })`.

-- `EasyPromise.prototype.prepend(prependArgs)` - Accepts an Array of arguments that will be prepended to the the callback(s) function signature for the current EasyPromise object.
+- `prepend(prependArgs)` - Accepts an Array of arguments that will be prepended to the the callback(s) function signature for the current EasyPromise object.
 As stated with `config()`, usually you will exclusively want to prepend arguments via `proceedWith()` instead of this function.
 This way you utilize data within the scope of the callback. **(See `proceedWith()` for example)**

-- `EasyPromise.prototype.before(func)` - Assigns a function to be executed immediately before the asynchronous call is executed for the current EasyPromise object.
+- `before(func)` - Assigns a function to be executed immediately before the asynchronous call is executed for the current EasyPromise object.

-- `EasyPromise.prototype.after(func)` - Assigns a function to be executed immediately after the callback function is executed for the current EasyPromise object.
+- `after(func)` - Assigns a function to be executed immediately after the callback function is executed for the current EasyPromise object.

-- `EasyPromise.prototype.error(func)` - Assigns a function to capture exceptions for the current EasyPromise object.
+- `error(func)` - Assigns a function to capture exceptions for the current EasyPromise object.
 This function should accept a single argument that will contain the Error object.

-- `EasyPromise.prototype.catch(func)` - Assigns a function to capture exceptions for the entire EasyPromise tree.
+- `catch(func)` - Assigns a function to capture exceptions for the entire EasyPromise tree.
 This function should accept a single argument that will contain the Error object. **IMPORTANT: This function can only be called directly before `run()` so that EasyPromise can properly wrap the exception handling (e.g. `catch().run()`).
 Because of this it returns a special object that limits you to the `run()` function.**

-- `EasyPromise.prototype.define(name, func, callback)` - Creates and assigns a named EasyPromise child to the current EasyPromise object.
+- `define(name, func, callback)` - Creates and assigns a named EasyPromise child to the current EasyPromise object.
 This function is similar to the use of `then()`, however instead of returning the new object it saves it as a child node of the current EasyPromise object and returns the original.
 This way you can define multiple named EasyPromise children, and target them via the `proceedTo()` function.
 Note that in reality when you use `then()`, the corresponding child EasyPromise object is actually named `'default'` automatically.
 This is one of the more powerful advanced features, allowing you to conditionally branch out into different promise paths from within your callbacks.

-- `EasyPromise.prototype.proceedTo(name, fnArgs)` - Same behavior as `proceed()` but executes the next EasyPromise child specified by `name`.
+- `proceedTo(name, fnArgs)` - Same behavior as `proceed()` but executes the next EasyPromise child specified by `name`.
 By default when you call `proceed()`, it is actually calling `proceedTo()` using the name `'default'`.
 With the help of this function you can selectively choose a particular promise path to travel down depending on the results of a callback.

-- `EasyPromise.prototype.proceedWith(callbackPrependArgs, fnArgs)` - Executes the next EasyPromise child specified by `name` and passes an array of arguments `callbackPrependArgs` to be prepended to the callback function signature, followed by the second array of arguments `fnArgs` to be applied to its asynchronous function call.
+- `proceedWith(callbackPrependArgs, fnArgs)` - Executes the next EasyPromise child specified by `name` and passes an array of arguments `callbackPrependArgs` to be prepended to the callback function signature, followed by the second array of arguments `fnArgs` to be applied to its asynchronous function call.
 This works the same as the normal `proceed()` function but has a bonus feature of letting you pass additional arguments to a callback.
 So if you had a callback that had `(err, data)` as parameters, by calling `proceedWith(['customVal'], ['arg1', 'arg2'])` you would be effectively modifing the callback's parameters to be come `(customArg, err, data)`.

-- `EasyPromise.prototype.proceedToWith(name, callbackPrependArgs, fnArgs)` - Same behavior as `proceedWith()` but executes the next EasyPromise child specified by `name`.
+- `proceedToWith(name, callbackPrependArgs, fnArgs)` - Same behavior as `proceedWith()` but executes the next EasyPromise child specified by `name`.

 If you decide to use these advanced features, you may want to consider defining EasyPromise objects individually instead of just one long chain.
 Remember, once you call `then()` you lose a direct reference to the current EasyPromise object.
 By assigning variables to hold onto to the result of `then()`, it will be easier to manage a large amount of nested pathing.
 See below for an example: